Gyakobo/-Pathfinding-Algorithms/README.md

 Author: [Andrew Gyakobo](https://github.com/Gyakobo)

-This project is meant to generate a sample [transformer](https://pypi.org/project/transformers/) model locally based on textual input using the Tensorflow and PyTorch libraries.

 >[!NOTE]
 >In this project we'll basically try to traverse a labyrinth.

+## Introduction

+This project implements and compares several fundamental pathfinding algorithms in a 2D grid environment using Python.
+The task is to navigate from a designated start point to an endpoint on a grid where certain cells represent obstacles.
+The implemented algorithms are:

+1. A Algorithm (A-Star)*
+1. Breadth-First Search (BFS)
+1. Depth-First Search (DFS)
+1. Dijkstra’s Algorithm